BeverleyRoundTable/BRT/README.md

 © Beverley Round Table.
 All rights reserved.

-If your Round Table would like to use TurboSanta for your sleigh run, please get in touch — happy to help you get set up.
+The platform is freely available to all Round Tables in the UK and Ireland via the onboarding flow at [brt-23f.pages.dev](https://brt-23f.pages.dev).
+Please don't redeploy this code elsewhere — instead, get in touch and we'll get your Table onboarded.

 ---